eric-lindau/PSX-Smart-Interface/README.md

 * Improved error catching and error notifications for easier problem solving.

 ### 1.2 (not yet released)
-* Added feature that saves user definitions for persistent use.
+* Added feature that saves user definitions for persistent use as well as allows for user configuration of advanced settings.
 * Added functionality with many more analog, button, and rotary components.
 * Improved network efficiency and fixed a critical network bug that was causing PSX server to freeze/crash.